 - Focusing on clients.
-Seek for ways to share content created by consumers of your brand.
+Seek ways to share content created by consumers of your brand.
 Since they are not commercials, they feel very authentic.
 They encourage others to share your content too.

 - Building your personality.
 Most people relate to brands that sound out to them like individuals who have been through what they are facing and conquered it.
 Develop your character and use it to personalise your brand.

 - Sharing your vision.
 Craft a business vision that is relatable and admirable, and share it with your audience.
-Then create social media content strategy grounded on it.
+Then create a social media content strategy grounded on it.